 By connecting the Apple TV to your TV, you’ll convert its operating system into one that’s similar to what you find on smart Apple devices, like the iPhone.
 The Apple interface makes navigation, browsing, and streaming incredibly simple and convenient for users.
-You’ll also have direct access to Apple Music, Apple Arcade, and Apple TV+ through this streaming box.
+Through this streaming box, you’ll also have direct access to Apple Music, Apple Arcade, and Apple TV+.

-Televisions with higher resolutions of at least 1080p Full HD and better make the best choices for Apple TV, but you really want a model that supports 4K.
+Televisions with higher resolutions of at least 1080p Full HD better make the best choices for Apple TV, but if you really want a model that supports 4K.
 Although a 720p model can work, you’ll miss out on the amazing visuals that come with 4K resolution.
 Most importantly, these TVs will support the latest HDMI connectivity options (2.0 and 2.1) so that they can receive higher video resolutions and refresh rates from the Apple TV streaming box.
 You can also dress it up with more high-end TV accessories.

-Similar to other smart TVs and the Google TV, a TV for Apple TV operates similarly by transforming electrical signals into pictures and sounds and displaying them on the screen.
+Similar to other smart TVs and Google TV, a TV for Apple TV operates similarly by transforming electrical signals into pictures and sounds and displaying them on the screen.
 The TV will be designed to work with streaming devices that give you access to internet-based content.
-Similar to your smartphone and laptop, a TV for Apple TV 4K will have to be connected to a Wi-Fi network to function.
+Similar to your smartphone and laptop, an Apple TV 4K TV will have to be connected to a Wi-Fi network to function.

 Like the best Toshiba TV, it’s not hard to use a TV for Apple TV.
 Once you connect the streaming device, your TV’s operating system will transform into the Apple TV OS, making it supremely simple and familiar to navigate.

-On an LCD TV, you should get between 50,000 to 60,000 hours of viewing, which is likely to last you a decade.
+You should get between 50,000 to 60,000 hours of viewing on an LCD TV, which is likely to last you a decade.

-LED TVs offer better picture quality and have a lifespan of 40,000 to 100,000 hours when used at maximum or near-maximum brightness.
+LED TVs offer better picture quality and have a 40,000 to 100,000 hours lifespan when used at maximum or near-maximum brightness.
 Even with heavy use, these TVs will work quite well for 5 to 7 years, and over a decade with moderate or low usage.
 But over the years, the picture quality will decrease as the TV sees more use.
 So remember, as you shop for the best TV for Apple TV with 4K in 2023, try to get something else other than LED.